Goldendoodles Exercise: Everything you need to know – by Dr. Sara Ochoa

 Signs Your Goldendoodle Is Getting Too Much Exercise

 Too much exercise can be bad for your Goldendoodle.
 While your dog needs to exercise too much can cause some problems.
 These are common problems seen with a Goldendoodle who has exercised too much.

 - They are limping.
 If your dog has gone for a walk, bike, or hike and is now limping, they may have been exercising too much.
 For the next few days, take very short walks or skip them altogether.
 This will allow your dog to heal and be able to go for long walks again.
 It is best to work up to more strenuous exercises slowly.
 [Vet Guide To Limping: Symptoms, Causes, and Cures]

 - They do not want to go outside.
 Your Goldendoodle may just be lazy, but if they do not want to go outside and play, do not force them.
 Some dogs are perfectly happy being couch potatoes, and you will have to force them to exercise each day.
 If your dog is suddenly refusing exercise, they may have gotten too much exercise for that day

 - They are sick.
 If your dog is sick, they will not want to go for a walk.
 If you notice anything off with your Goldendoodle, it is best to take them to see your vet.
 They can make sure that your dog does not have anything serious going on, causing them not to want to exercise.

-They will need lots of exercising to keep them out of trouble.
-While not all Goldendoodles are the same, you will most likely have a Goldendoodle that is very active and need lots of playtimes.
+They will need lots of exercise to keep them out of trouble.
+While not all Goldendoodles are the same, you will most likely have a Goldendoodle that is very active and need lots of playtime.

 Make sure to expose them to many different activities and figure out which one they enjoy the most.
 Daily exercise will help keep your Goldendoodle healthy and happy for years to come.